2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/breaking-changes.md

 ## Version 10

-Version 10 has a lot of small breaking changes because we restructured the internal API so it's consistent when we publish it.
+> Version 10 has a lot of small breaking changes because
+> we restructured the internal API so it's consistent when we publish it.
-All these things shouldn't affect you, because they were internal APIs, but in case it does - here's what we did.
+> All these things shouldn't affect you, because they were internal APIs,
+> but in case it does - here's what we did.

-#### Version 10.20.01
+#### Version 10.20.01 (2019-11-09)

+1. Internal code now uses the term `Header` instead of `ListContent`
 1. moved internal interfaces for engines (Razor/Token) to final namespaces `ToSic.Sxc.Engines`
 	1. `IEngine`
 	1. `EngineBase`
+	1. `ITokenEngine`
-	1.
+	1. `IRazorEngine`
+1. corrected architecture - some template-management code had slipped into `Eav.Apps`, was moved back to `Sxc.Apps`
+1. The `Template` object was moved from `Eav.Apps` to `Sxc.Views` and we added an interface `IView`.
+	We also renamed the internal properti `ViewNameInUrl` to `UrlIdentifier`.
+1. To correct the API a CmsManager was created extending the AppManager, which is in charge of Views

-#### Version 10.20
+#### Version 10.20.00 (2019-11-05)

 1. the internal interface `IInPageEditingHelpers` was moved from `ToSic.SexyContent.Interfaces` to the namespace `ToSic.Sxc`
 1. the internal interface `IHtmlHelper` and `ILinkHelper` was moved to `ToSic.Sxc.Dnn`